BenSimonds/Qlik-Script-Tools/README.md

 - XPath based find and replace for -prj folder xml files (useful for batch editing objects).
 - SQL discovery of tables and writing of standard load script.
 - Automatic SUB-ifying of existing scripts, adding metadata stuff.
 - Split tabs method for blocklibrary.
-Splits block at each //$tab
+Splits block at each //$tab, returns a list of blocks.